QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/multi_turbine.rst

     Visualization of a Multi-Rotor Turbine Assembly.

 A turbine with multiple rotors may be defined in the dialog *Menu->Turbine Definition->Create a Multi-Rotor Turbine Assembly*.
 A Multi-Rotor Assembly requires the definition of a common :ref:`Substructure Definition`.
 The common substructure definition must then contain multiple transition pieces (**TP_INTERFACE_POS**) that may have different orientations (**TP_ORIENTATION**).
-If a common substructure is loaded into the Multi Turbine Assembly dialog (see :ref:`fig-multi_turbine_dialog`) a turbine from QBlades database (that contains its own structural definition and controller) can be assigned to each of these transition pieces.
+If a common substructure is loaded into the Multi Turbine Assembly dialog (see :numref:`fig-multi_turbine_dialog`) a turbine from QBlades database (that contains its own structural definition and controller) can be assigned to each of these transition pieces.

 .. _fig-multi_turbine_dialog:
 .. figure:: multi_turbine_dialog.png